bikk-uk/react-css-grid/README.md

 <Grid justifyItemsStretch></Grid> // justify-items: stretch;
 ```

 _These are first come first served, in this order.
 They cannot be used if you have already provided the `justifyItems` prop.
-Providing multiple will result in a console warning_
+Providing multiple will result in a console warning._

 #### Align Items